-- I use poultry seasoning as the key flavour booster.
-It’s a combination of sage, thyme, rosemary, marjoram and pepper.
+- A key flavor booster in this baked gnocchi recipe is poultry seasoning – a combination of sage, thyme, rosemary, marjoram and pepper.
 If you don’t have any, try combining sage and one or more of the others.
-I’m going to try basil instead in a summer version.

-- If you’re making this dish as a main or side, you can add chopped fresh baby spinach at the same time you add the gnocchi to the sauce.
+- For a main or side dish, try adding chopped fresh baby spinach at the same time you add the gnocchi to the sauce.
 Extra nutrition.
 Serve with a fig salad with pomegranates if using the cheesy gnocchi as a main meal.

 - I use 2% milk and a splash of half and half cream for added richness.
 Feel free to use whole milk or a lighter combination if you prefer.

 - As noted, the big shortcut is using store-bought potato gnocchi.
 Buy it fresh if possible, but frozen is fine too.

 - One blog I read said it’s not necessary to boil the gnocchi before adding it to the sauce.
-If you want to try this, I suggest trying it if you are baking the gnocchi the next day as the bake time increases substantially.
+If you want to try this, I suggest doing it when you are making the dish the day before since the bake time increases substantially.

-- Instructions for make ahead are in the recipe.
-The amount of time for baking will need to increase.
+- Instructions for make ahead baked gnocchi are in the recipe.
+The bake time will take longer as the dish will be cold.

 - 1 package fresh potato gnocchi (375-500 g or 13-16 ounces)

 - 1/4 cup (22.5g) grated fresh Parmesan cheese

 White Cheese Sauce

 - 1 tsp minced garlic (or 1/4 tsp garlic powder)